William Hyde (journalist): Career

 He next went to Springfield, the state capital, in the hope of being elected clerk of the Illinois House of Representatives.
 Instead, on January 8, 1856, he became the correspondent there for the Missouri Republican while also being a committee clerk.
 He was said to have been the first reporter west of the Mississippi River to receive and send a news message on the wires.

-In 1859, he made a notable trip in a balloon with three other men, from St. Louis to Jefferson County, New York, an estimated eight hundred miles, a distance flight that was not bested for half a century.
+In 1859, he made a trip in a balloon with three other men, from St. Louis to Jefferson County, New York, an estimated eight hundred miles, a distance flight that was not bested for half a century.
 The others were balloon builder John La Mountain, balloonist John Wise and Vermont businessman O.A.
 Gager.

 Under the editorship of Nathaniel Paschall, Hyde was promoted to city editor of the Republican in 1860.
 He became managing editor in 1866, upon Paschall's death.
 He directed the editorial policy in that position for nineteen years.

 Hyde was a loyal supporter of Samuel J. Tilden and played an important part in bringing the 1876 Democratic National Convention to St. Louis.

 He retired from the Republican in 1886 and, after a trip abroad, he was appointed by President Grover Cleveland as postmaster in St. Louis.
 Later, he published an unsuccessful newspaper called The Ballot in St. Joseph, Missouri.
 Hyde then went to Salt Lake City, where he became an editor on The Herald and helped organize the Democratic Party in Utah.
 He resigned, returned to St. Louis, and took a job in the post office.

 He began work on an encyclopedia of the history of St. Louis, which was completed after his death by Howard L. Conard.